-Refer to our Planting Calendar for planting and harvest times in your region.
+Refer to our Planting Calendar for when to plant in your region.

 Like building a house a good foundation is the key to success in your garden.
 The better the soil, the better your plants will grow.
 Pumpkins enjoy a rich fertile soil.
 If you are starting with an existing garden bed dig in organic matter like Tui Sheep Pellets and Tui Compost to your soil.
 Then you can add a layer of Tui Vegetable Mix.

 The best times to plant are early in the morning or late in the day, so the plants aren’t exposed to the hot sun straight away.
 Always water plants well before and after planting.

 Pinch out the main stems once growth starts; this will encourage more lateral stems and give you a heavier crop of fruit.
 To encourage large pumpkins, allow only two to three to develop on each plant.

 Planting in garden beds